Pistachio pesto is the best, most flavorful pesto recipe I’ve ever tried!

 Pesto can be any combination of cheese, nuts, leaves, and olive oil.
 This makes it perfect summer fare because you can pick the leaves right out of your garden or farmer’s market and you don’t have to heat anything up.

 I highly recommend buying the pre-shelled pistachios here.
 You’re trying to make dinner, not control your snacking portions.
 Give your fingers a break and dive right in.
-You could mix up your greens by using arugula, kale, or spinach, but I like the fresh mix of parsley and basil.

 - 1 cup shelled pistachios